 - ¼ tsp salt

 - ¾ cup rainbow sprinkles, split into ¼ and ½ cup see above for gluten-free sprinkles recommendations

 - Preheat the oven to 350°F and line baking sheet(s) with parchment.

-- Add the flour, baking powder and salt and stir to combine.
+- Add the flour, baking powder and salt and mix just until the dry ingredients are incorporated

-- Stir in half of the sprinkles by hand.
+- Stir in ¼ c of the sprinkles by hand.

 - Bake for 12-14 minutes.
 They will brown just a little on the bottom.
 Do not be tempted to over bake if they look a little pale.

 - Cool 5 minutes on the pan, then transfer to a wire rack to cool completely.

 - These cookies stay fresh for at least a week when stored in a sealed container.